 ‘Yeah.
 I bet you’re really excited to get a full tour?’

 ‘Sure.’
 Anything to get her mind off Derek.

 Jupiter hooks his arm with hers.
 ‘But first: What’s the story between Derek and you?
 There was electricity in the air, and I’m just a tiny bit disappointed that Evil Bitch didn’t get fried…’

-Jupiter hangs with the girls, showing Taïga the stables and the different facilities in the basement, but he has to leave them when they get to the girl’s dormitory.
+Jupiter hangs with the girls, showing Taïga the stables and the different facilities in the basement, but he has to leave them when they get to the girl’s room.
 The room is not very big – four beds with assorted closets and two desks.

 ‘Thanks.
 This one will do just fine.’
 She hauls her things over to the one by the wall, opening her suitcase.

-Chase sits cross-legged on her mattress, watching Taïga start to unpack.
+Chase sits cross-legged on her mattress, watching Taïga unpack.
 She tells her a little about herself and about her boisterous family in Twinbrook but she avoids talking about why she’s at APYR.
-Taïga takes off her nice dress and changes into jeans and Dr. Martens.
+Taïga takes off her nice dress and changes into shorts and Dr. Martens.

 ‘I wish I had your legs…’ Chase says wistfully.
 ‘What sports are you into?’